ocj137/SF-Data/README.md

 # SF-Data

-So San Francisco provides a wealth of data on the city for public use.
+San Francisco provides a wealth of data on the city for public use.
 This project explores this data and modeles interesting relationships with regression.

 Here are some notes on the data used